priyankshah7/hypers/docs/source/hypview/index.rst

 .. note::

-    If using `scikit-hyper` in a Jupyter notebook, it is still possible to use the data viewer.
+    If using ``hypers`` in a Jupyter notebook, it is still possible to use the data viewer.
 However the notebook cell will be frozen until the data viewer has been closed.